What to do in Colombia

 7. Go "extreme"

-Do you like a sporting challenge?
+Do you like a challenge?
 Then you are also in the right place in Colombia!
-You can do extreme sports like paragliding in Medellín, rock climbing in Suesca and the Chicamocha Gorge, rafting and abseiling in San Gil, kitesurfing in Cabo de la Vela, diving with whale sharks on Isla Gorgona and much more…. (photo©ParapenteColombia)
+You can do extreme sports like paragliding in Medellín, rock climbing in Suesca and the Chicamocha Gorge, rafting and abseiling in San Gil, kitesurfing in Cabo de la Vela.
+More interested in scuba diving?
+Colombia has some pristine, protected underwater parks and is a hot spot for diving with whale sharks on Isla Gorgona and much more…. (photo©ParapenteColombia)

 8. Shop till you drop!

-You can shop like the best in Bogotá and Medellín, where the largest mall in Colombia is located.
+Bogotá and Medellín are a paradise if you like shopping!
+The largest mall in Colombia is located in Medellín.
 The other major cities in Colombia also have one or more shopping malls.
 The larger malls have -in addition to the many stores and food courts-, usually a department store like the Éxito or Falabella.
 There is also a lot for children to do.
 This makes “a day of shopping” a fun outing for the whole family.
 Shopping tip: the malls and outlets in Barranquilla and Cali usually have lower prices than in more touristy cities such as Medellín, Bogotá and Cartagena.

 Colombian_Colorful_Bird